 “Even though [L.A.] is bustling with a bunch of creatives and creative things, […] there's just so much more out there,” Badir says, explaining the idea behind Remote and its first episode, “Desert X.” “I go to a lot of places in search of art, especially out and around California,” he continues.
 “There's a lot of stuff that's out in the deserts and just an hour or two drive right outside the city.”

 Though many of his projects support or resurrect visual culture in L.A. neighborhoods, Badir is a self-described “heavy traveler” who helps artists transform public spaces worldwide.
 In 2011, he founded Art Above Reality, an art consulting and curatorial firm that works with beginners and seasoned pros alike.
 Since then, the longtime filmmaker has built a reputation for breathing life into forgotten pockets of creative culture.
 His video series Fallen Through the Cracks highlights overlooked Black artists in short, digestible snippets, while his work with Gallery 38 helped reinvigorate the eclectic arts community in the historic L.A. neighborhood of West Adams.
 Similarly, the Remote series explores the impact of public art on surrounding cities, landscapes, and communities.

 Available to view here only, Remote is an exclusive video series created by Badir McCleary in partnership with NOT REAL ART.
-Watch the premiere of “Perception of Public Art” here, or scroll through to see video stills.
-Make sure to mark your calendars for the next video drop on Sept.
-27, 2023.
+Watch the premiere of “Perception of Public Art” on the player above or scroll through to see the image gallery below.

 “What’s so artistic about a large piece of rock?” — Badir McCleary